What is Piles?

-- Off late sophisticated medical instruments are being used which can perfectly shave off the haemorrhoid tissues from the anal region.
+- Off late more surgeons use sophisticated medical instruments which can perfectly shave off the haemorrhoid tissues from the anal region.

 How Haemorrhoidectomy surgery for piles helps to treat Haemorrhoids?

-- Since it directly incises the haemorrhoids causing veins, they are completely removed with the surgery.
+- Since it directly incises the haemorrhoids causing veins, they completely remove them with the surgery.

 What it feels like after undergoing Haemorrhoidectomy surgery for piles?

 - Pain is a factor after the surgery as the entire haemorrhoid tissues have been completely removed.
-But this is not a cause to worry because effective pain killers are prescribed by the piles surgeon.
+But this is not a cause to worry because your piles surgeon will prescribe effective pain killers.

 - The pain might last a few weeks after the haemorrhoidectomy procedure which is anyways normal.